Young Women and Breast CancerFact Sheet

 Research Fast Facts: PreventionFact Sheet

 The link between having children and the risk of breast cancer is complex.
 Both of these factors affect your risk:

 A first pregnancy has two effects on breast cancer risk.
-First, it increases short-term risk and then it lowers long-term risk.
-How these effects interact depend on a woman's age [6-11].
+It increases short-term risk and it lowers long-term risk.
+How these effects interact depend on a woman's age [7-12].

 Women who give birth to their first child at age 35 or younger tend to get a protective benefit from pregnancy.
 Breast cancer risk is increased for about 10 years after a first birth, and then it drops below the risk of women who don't have children .
 The younger you are when you have your first child, the sooner you get the protective effect of pregnancy [10-12].

 Women who give birth to their first child at later ages are at increased risk of breast cancer compared to women who have their first child at younger ages.
 For example, women who give birth for the first time after age 35 are about 40 percent more likely to get breast cancer than women who have their first child before age 20 .
-For these women, the increase in risk from a first pregnancy is never fully offset by its long-term protective benefits .
+For these women, the increased risk from a first pregnancy is never fully offset by its long-term protective effect .

 Women who are over age 35 when they give birth to their first child also have a small increase in lifetime risk of breast cancer compared to those who never give birth .